DannielF/javaCycle/README.md

-# javaCycle
+# SQL with MySQL

 ## Getting Started

-Welcome to the Java world.
+Welcome to the SQL scripts for SQL workshop.

 ## Folder Structure

 The workspace contains two folders by default, where:

 - `src`: the folder to maintain sources
-- `lib`: the folder to maintain dependencies